Health & Safety

 – Waterproof nappies should be worn by infants who need them.

 – Every pool is different.
-Most hotels/apartments overseas do not employ lifeguards so please familiarise yourself with the layout including special features, changes in depth, slopes and children’s areas before you or your children swim.
+Most hotels/apartments overseas do not employ lifeguards so please familiarise yourself with the layout including special features, changes in depth, slopes before you swim.

 – Always ensure that non/weak swimmers wear safe buoyancy aides.
 THINK before you dive.
 Do not dive where there are’No Diving’signs or where there is insufficient depth of water.
 Minimum recommended depth for diving is 1.5 metres.